 exposure to a variety of graphic and writing practices

 write clearly and effectively for both specialized and broader audiences

 Within two years of graduation, 83% of graduates who are in the labour market are employed with a median salary of $40,736/year upon entering the workforce.
 50% pursue further post-secondary studies.
 (Source: StatsCan Career Tool)

 University of Toronto Visual Studies alumni most frequently apply their design and analytical skills in these industries:

 graduate or professional school

-A Drama, Theatre & Performance degree equips students with the close reading and creative problem solving skills for a variety of academic next steps, including graduate programs in:
+A Visual Studies degree equips students with the critical thinking and visual design skills for a variety of academic next steps, including graduate programs in:

 - Arts Management

 - Graphic Communications and Production

 exploring opportunities while you're a student